kerokero5150/SP2SD_DIY_KIT/README.md

 ## Flashing Arduino Nano

 You can flash your Arduino Nano via ArduinoIDE.
-Please use [this](SmartportSD-1.15 2) firmware.
+Please download and use firmware of "SmartportSD-1.15 2" folder.
+If a new folder is created when using the Arduino IDE, please re-insert all the contents of this "SmartportSD-1.15 2" folder into the new folder.

 The Nano board you should choose is MEGA328P.
 Please do not buy MEGA168P as it has 38% insufficient capacity and cannot be flashed.

-The settings are as follows,
+The Arduino IDE settings are as follows,
 Board: "Arduino Nano"
 Processor: "ATmega328P(Old Bootloader)"
 Programmer: "AVRISP mkII"